microsoft/TemplateStudio/docs/getting-started-extension.md

 ### Prerequisites

-Windows Template Studio installs into your existing Windows 10 app development environment.
+Windows Template Studio (WinTS) installs into your existing Windows 10 app development environment.
 If you're missing any of the below, you can get everything from the [Windows Dev Center Download page](https://developer.microsoft.com/en-us/windows/downloads).

-* Visual Studio 2017 Update 3 or higher (any edition) or Visual Studio 2019 - Although VS 2017.3 is the minimum version, we recommend using WTS with the latest Visual Studio Update.
+* Visual Studio 2017 Update 3 or higher (any edition) or Visual Studio 2019 - Although VS 2017.3 is the minimum version, we recommend using WinTS with the latest Visual Studio Update.
 * Windows 10, version 1803 (version 10.0.17134.0) or later
 * .Net Framework 4.7
 * Windows Template Studio extension.
 You have two ways of aquiring the extension.